amachorro773-a11y/eCommerce-Health/README.md

 - How price differences affected internal sales performance.
 - Where inventory shortages or excess stock created revenue risk.

-Without this insight, pricing and inventory decisions were largely reactive./
+Without this insight, pricing and inventory decisions were largely reactive.

 ## Primary Business Goals
 The system was designed to support three operational objectives:
 - **Margin Optimization**